Introduction

 Single-family

-• Attached: Must share at least one wall with the main dwelling and maintain the same exterior design.
+• Attached: Must share at least one wall with the main dwelling and align with the exterior design to ensure a coherent visual theme

-• Detached: Must be located in the rear yard and match the primary residence’s architectural style.
+• Detached: Should be situated in the rear yard and reflect the architectural style of the primary residence, harmonizing with the overall neighborhood.

 Duplex properties

-• Detached: Allowed in the rear yard, with design consistency to the main buildings.
+• Detached: Allowed in the rear yard, provided they follow the design characteristics of the primary buildings

 Multifamily properties

-• Attached: Permitted within the existing multifamily structure, adhering to design standards.
+• Attached: Permitted within existing multifamily structures, adhering to a set of design guidelines to maintain aesthetic consistency.

-• Detached: Allowed in designated areas, following architectural guidelines.
+• Detached: Allowed in designated areas, in accordance with specific architectural standards.

 Junior ADUs (JADUs)

-Must be contained within the main dwelling unit and can be up to 500 square feet, including separate entrances and kitchenette facilities.
+Must be contained within the principal dwelling unit, allowing for a maximum size of up to 500 square feet, and may include separate entrances as well as kitchenette facilities.

 Property designations

-• Flood Zones: ADUs are permitted but must comply with floodplain management regulations.
+• Flood Zones: ADUs are permissible but must comply with floodplain management regulations to ensure safety in potential flood areas.

-• Geohazard Zones: Require additional geological assessments to ensure safety.
+• Geohazard Zones: Development in these areas requires additional geological assessments to guarantee safety from natural hazards.

-• Historic Designation: ADUs must preserve the historic character and receive additional approvals.
+• Historic Designation: ADUs must respect the historic character of designated properties and undergo extra scrutiny for approval to protect cultural heritage.

 Summary